Meettya/image-batch-resizer/Readme.md

     npm install image-batch-resizer -g

 Before using ``image-batch-resizer`` you MUST install the ImageMagick suite and have the ``convert`` binary present!
-Install ImageMagick according to your system's guidelines, many distributions provide a package manager to do so.

 For Mac OS X with installed ``brew``

     brew install imagemagick

+For any other distrubutions: Install ImageMagick according to your system's package management guidelines.

 ## Usage: